boutiques/boutiques/README.md

 # Boutiques schema

-JSON schema for Boutiques tool descriptors.
-Schema properties are described below.
+The JSON schema for Boutiques tool descriptors.

+## Schema properties

 Mandatory properties are in bold.

 * **`name`:** name of the tool described.
 * **`description`:** description of the tool described.